 Costing around £300 the Cyber Essentials process consists of a questionnaire completed by the organisation applying to the scheme.
 This is then reviewed by a certifying body, and a decision about whether to award the certificate arrived at usually in a few days.
 Annual recertification is required to keep the cyber breach insurance in place.

 Cyber Essentials Plus includes an external audit of your systems.
 This covers user devices, all internet gateways and all servers.
 The assessor will test a sample of these systems, typically about ten percent before deciding if further testing is required.
 The assessor will visit both the head office and a sample of other offices to carry out testing, although some tests can be done remotely.
+Something we pass every time!

 The scheme is mostly aimed at businesses who do not have their own dedicated IT teams working around the clock to monitor threats.
 Its adoption by government departments as an assurance framework for their partner businesses means that companies of all sizes now need to consider if Cyber Essentials is for them.